You are here

 Sustainability Art Displays

-One of the primary goals outlined in the Illinois Climate Action Plan is to enhance the culture of sustainability on campus and ensure that our education and outreach initiatives are accessible and visible to every campus and community member and visitor.
-One way to make this culture visible is through art, which is an individual vehicle of expression.
-Nature has always been very prevalent in art - from landscapes down in ancient Chinese ink to animals painted on the walls of Egyptian tombs.
+One of the primary goals outlined in the Illinois Climate Action Plan is to enhance the culture of sustainability on campus ensuring that education and outreach initiatives are accessible and visible to all students, faculty, staff, community member and visitor.
+One way to make this culture visible is through artistic and design expressions.
+This can be through the fine arts including upcycling of materials into art work and landscape design.
+The only limitation is one’s creativity.
+Sustainable art can be focused on education of the public and reuse of existing and discarded materials.

 Diversion of Non-Recyclable Plastic using Pyrolysis Process to Produce Fuels for Campus